neslib/Neslib.Sdl3/Docs/Docs/index.md

 Only deploying to an actual iOS device is supported.
 The simulator is not supported since it is not supported by the underlying SDL library.

 You don't need to deploy any files.
-The SDL library is linked into the application.
+The SDL library, as well as its satellite libraries, are linked into the application.

 You may need to add the following frameworks to the SDK manager if you haven't sone so already (see above under macOS for instructions on how to add them):